anuragnitt/blockchain-lottery/README.md

 # Decentralized Lottery System

-⚠️ **Not for use on ethereum mainnet or anything involving REAL money** ⚠️
+⚠️ **Currently not for use on the Ethereum mainnet or for anything involving REAL money** ⚠️

 ## Setup